 Placement Testing Information

-NOTE: Students should bring a photo ID to the test.
-Government issued photo ID is best (e.g., driver's license, learner's permit, state issued photo ID card, or passport).
-If a student only has a high school photo ID, they should also bring a photocopy of their birth certificate.
+- Bring a photo ID to the test.
+Government issued photo ID is best (e.g. driver's license, learner's permit, state issued photo ID card, or passport).
+If you only have a high school photo ID, bring a photocopy of your birth certificate as well.

 IF YOU HAVE A DISABILITY, you should contact Access & Equity Services in the Baker Center for Learning at 607.844.8222, Ext.
 4415 or 4283 to arrange accommodations for placement testing.
 Test accommodations must be arranged BEFORE the test date.
 Accommodations may include, but are not limited to, screen magnification, taped administration, writing accommodations, or use of a calculator.

-IF ENGLISH IS NOT YOUR FIRST LANGUAGE, you will take tests different than those described here for the English and reading sections.
-Students should call the Enrollment Services Center at 607.844.6580 to find out about the tests they will need to take.
+IF ENGLISH IS NOT YOUR FIRST LANGUAGE, you may be required to take different placement tests.
+Student should call the Enrollment Services Center at 607.844.6580 to find out what tests they will need to take.

 Go to Guide

 To review math, this page provides an overview of the content of MATH090, 095, 120, and 138.
 There are additional "self-assessments" students can take to practice.